ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 ### `lifeSpan`

-There are several ways of destroying coreobjects, and noticing when they are destroyed.
+There are several ways of destroying `CoreObject`s, and noticing when they are destroyed.

 ```lua
 local propCubeTemplate = script:GetCustomProperty("CubeTemplate")